 Referral data can also be used by physician liaisons to look up which competitors receive the most referrals in a certain geography based on specialty, city/state, procedures offered and more to learn which organizations could make the best partners based on referral volume.
 Another option is to look up your own doctors to see if they are steering patients to competitors.

 How much are you losing to out-of-network referrals (Leakage)?

 2. Artificial Intelligence

 While promising, AI is still in its infancy, but holds promise for patients today that wish to schedule doctor appointments based on the severity of the symptoms, minimize staffing challenges, monitor the health status and notifying a human nurse immediately if the parameters are out of control, help homecare assistants stay informed about patients’ evolution.

 Here are a few applications that come to mind out that I feel are doing an amazing job.

 - Cerebro – AI for Nurse Staffing – Day and night, hospitals require high-quality clinical staff for their patients.
 To meet their needs, hospitals increasingly rely on inefficient, insufficient staffing agencies.
 The agencies rarely find all of the necessary staff or only after a long delay.
 At the same time, agencies treat themselves to high margins instead of rewarding the clinicians’ valuable work.

 Cerebro offers a solution: a faster, responsive healthcare labor marketplace — one that connects healthcare facilities with verified, ready-to-work clinicians.
 Specifically, Cerebro offers acute care facilities:

 - Faster fill times.
 Clinicians on the Cerebro platform use a mobile app which enables them to find and request shifts.
 It’s fast and easy.
 The app also uses AI to notify clinicians of new assignments that are an especially good fit.

 - Higher fill rates.
 Clinicians on Cerebro can expect to pay up to 30% more than with staffing agencies because Cerebro takes a smaller commission than traditional agencies.
-Hence Cerebro is able to attract a larger pool of talented clinicians.
+Hence Cerebro can attract a larger pool of talented clinicians.